koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 ### Miscellaneous

 - I expect that if $u_A$ is perfectly aligned, $u''_A$ will retain alignment; the things it does will be smaller, but still good.
 - If the agent may choose to do nothing at future time steps, $u''_A$ is bounded and the agent is not vulnerable to Pascal's Mugging.
-Even if not, there would still be a lower bound – specifically, $\dfrac{-m'}{N\cdot\textit{ImpactUnit}}$.
+Even if not, there would still be a lower bound – specifically, $\dfrac{-m'}{N\cdot\text{ImpactUnit}}$.
 - AUP agents are safer during training: they become far less likely to take an action as soon as they realize the consequences are _big_ (in contrast to waiting until we tell them the consequences are _bad_).

 # Desiderata